Surjyasish/RICM-dewetting/README.md

 ## What this is

-A single frame late in an evaporation series is neither a drop (topography reconstructable with the usual pipeline) nor a dry field (nothing to reconstruct).
+A single interference imaging frame acquired simultaneous at two different wavelengths (488 nm and 561 nm) during late-stage evaporation of a thin film, i.e., it is neither a drop (topography reconstructable with the usual pipeline) nor a dry field (nothing to reconstruct).
 It is a **thin residual film perforated by dewetting defects**, with a coherent fringe region only over part of the wetted area.
 The analysis here:

 1. Reconstructs **relative film thickness** in the coherent region, independently for each wavelength (488 nm and 561 nm).
 2. Cross-validates the two wavelengths pixel-by-pixel and reports an internal error floor.